Project 2022-02 Uniform Modeling Framework for IBR

 Subscribe to this project's observer mailing list

-Select "NERC Email Distribution Lists" from the "Service" drop-down menu and specify “Project 2022-02 Modifications to TPL-001 and MOD-032" in the Description Box.
+Select "NERC Email Distribution Lists" from the "Service" drop-down menu and specify “Project 2022-02 Uniform Modeling Framework for IBR" in the Title and Description Boxes.

 1 The IRPTF has subsequently become the IRPWG under the NERC Reliability and Security Technical Committee (RSTC).